A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Integral model

 \subsection{The crystalline period map}

-Go back to our PEL-setup.
-In particular, $G_{\Z_p}$ is the reductive group determined by the quadruple $(\CO_{B_{\Q_p}}, \ast, \Lambda, (\cdot,\cdot))$; $E$ is the completion of the global reflex field at a fixed prime above $p$, and $\mu$ is a dominant representative in the conjugacy class of the inverse of the Hodge cocharacter.
-We show that the universal formal abelian scheme over the integral model of the Shimura variety gives rise to a $\G$-shtuka with one leg bounded by $\mu$.
-This defines a map $\SK\rightarrow \mathrm{Sht}_{\G,\mu}$.
-We call it the crystalline period map.
+Back to the PEL-setup: $G_{\Z_p}$ is the reductive group determined by the quadruple $(\CO_{B_{\Q_p}}, \ast, \Lambda, (\cdot,\cdot))$; $E$ is the completion of the global reflex field at a fixed prime above $p$, and $\mu$ is a dominant representative in the conjugacy class of the inverse of the Hodge cocharacter.
+We show that the universal formal abelian scheme over the integral model of the Shimura variety gives rise to a $\G$-shtuka with one leg bounded by $\mu^{-1}$.\footnote{Note that the generic fiber of $\mathrm{Sht}_{\G,\mu^{-1}}$ is $\Gr_\mu$.
+This switch from $\mu^{-1}$ to $\mu$ reflects that the type of the Hodge filtration on the de Rham cohomology and the Hodge-Tate filtration on the \'etale cohomology are inverse to each other.} This defines a map $\SK\rightarrow \mathrm{Sht}_{\G,\mu^{-1}}$.
+We call it the crystalline period map. \footnote{The name is not optimal, since shtukas do not see the crystalline point on the spectrum of $\mathbb{A}_\mathrm{inf}$.
+Our justification is that the generic fiber of $\SK$ is the potentially crystalline locus.}

 \begin{prop} Assume $p\neq 2$, then there is a map of small v-stacks over $\Spd \CO_E$